 With the transpersonal approach, we will look at the sessions holistically, viewing life and life experiences as part of the larger process of your spiritual path.
 From the transpersonal view whatever is happening to us now is viewed as a positive opportunity for growth.
 Through the sessions the counselor facilitates your processes through a variety of means, depending on your needs.
-Some of the techniques used by me include the following:

 Send an email message or I’m also happy to chat with you on the phone to see what you may need and then you can decide if you are feeling at ease with me and continue from there.